dmonllao/vim-IDE/README.md

 If you are later interested in using part of your previous **~/.vimrc** you can do it in [**~/.vim/custom.vim**](#options).

+Note that it uses a dark colour scheme (jellybeans) but respecting your command line interface background colour configuration; if you are using a bash "black on white" colour scheme you might want to change it to something darker.

 Upgrade
 =======